Last updated on December 5th, 2018 at 04:18 pm

 What to Do in 3 Days In Paris – The Perfect Paris Itinerary (as written by a local!)

 Walk Along the Seine River

 The Seine River is the most beautiful avenue in Paris and a trip to the City of Light cannot be complete without a walk along its banks.
 Starting from Notre Dame, on the right bank, head west and admire the city’ beautiful architecture with its quintessential Parisian Roofs, the famous “bouquinistes” but also some of the city’s main sights like the Louvre, les Invalides or the Eiffel Tower.
-It’s classic Paris and a walk not to be missed.
-And if you don’t fancy walking all the back to where you started, hop on board a Seine River Cruise and take in the sights from the water level.
+It’s classic Paris and a Paris walk that will give you the chance to see the incredible bridges that cross the river such as Pont Alexandre III, Pont Des Arts, Pont de l’Alma and Pont Neuf.
+And if you don’t fancy walking all the back to where you started on the left bank, hop on board a Seine River Cruise and take in the sights from the water level.

 Learn About the History of Paris at Ile De La Cité

 Ile de la Cité, in Paris 4, is the perfect place to learn about the fascinating history of Paris.
 This is the Seine’s most famous island and one of the oldest settlements in Paris.
 Learn about Gallo-Roman city of Lutetia and see some of its most interesting remains at Crypte Archeologique.
 Back to the surface, travel to the Middle Ages by visiting the Cathedral of Notre Dame de Paris), Conciergerie’s magnificent medieval halls or Sainte Chapelle’s amazing stain glass.